In terms of Search Engine Optimization (SEO), a sitemap is similar to a Google map for users and crawlers.

 What makes HTML sitemap different from XML sitemap?
 And which one should be put a greater weight in terms of SEO?
 These questions always cause a lot of confusion for marketers and store owners when even they may not know the exact answer.

-Both of them are dispensable for a website but serve for different purposes.
+Both of them are dispensable for a website but serve different purposes.
 We collect every information and come up with a comparison between the two sitemaps as below:

 - Aims: HTML sitemap is designed for users to navigate to wanted pages.
 XML sitemap is generated for search engine spiders to crawl the page content.